Bob Cerv: A's (1957-60)

-Yankees, Los Angeles Angels, Houston Astros
+Yankees, Los Angeles Angels, Houston Colt 45s

 In 1960, the 35-year old Cerv was hitting .256, with six home runs and 12 RBIs in 23 games for the A's, when he was traded back to the Yankees for 28-year old third baseman Andy Carey on May 19.
 Carey had played in four games for the Yankees that season, with three at bats, at the time of the trade.
 Carey had missed most of the 1959 season due to illness, and had lost his third base job to Gil McDougald and Clete Boyer in 1960.
 It was the 16th deal between the A's and Yankees since the A's had moved to Kansas City in 1955.

 Cerv played 87 games for the Yankees, starting 44 in left field.
 He hit .250, with eight home runs, 28 RBIs and 32 runs scored.
 He hit .357 in the Yankees seven game 1960 World Series loss to the Pittsburgh Pirates.
 Manager Stengel decided to start Cerv in Game 3 in left field, and made the unusual move of batting Cerv as the leadoff hitter, emphasizing the Yankees' power hitting.
 Cerv also started in left field in Game 4 as the Yankees' leadoff hitter.
 He went 2-for-5 and 1-for-4, respectively in the two games as a leadoff hitter.
 In Game 3, Cerv became the 11th player in World Series history to have two hits in the same inning.
 He also started Game 5 in left field, batting third (between Roger Maris and Mickey Mantle), again going 1-for-4.
 Yogi Berra started in left field for the final two games of the series.

 The Yankees left Cerv exposed in the December 1960 expansion draft, and the Los Angeles Angels selected him with the 38th overall pick.
 Cerv was in the starting lineup for the Angel franchise's inaugural game on April 11, 1961.
 In that game, he hit a home run against Baltimore Orioles starting pitcher Milt Pappas, after Pappas had just given up the first home run in Angels' history to Ted Kluszewski.
 Cerv played in only 18 games for the Angels, and was batting .158, when the Yankees traded Lee Thomas, Ryne Duren and Johnny James for Cerv and Tex Clevenger on May 8.
 He rejoined a Yankees team that went on to win the 1961 World Series, with teammate Roger Maris hitting 61 home runs, the most ever in a season at that time.